Bira/octopus-carnival/_drafts/2016-10-21-racial-templates.md

 sufficiently-sized city will have a small contingent of Pawns ready to act as hirelings for an adventuring party.
 They're a little cheaper than equivalent human help, which compensates for the increased supervision their lack of flexibility requires.
-They're still smart enought to refuse to work for a party who purposefully endangers or mistreats them!
+Like any hireling, they will refuse to work for a party who purposefully endangers or mistreats them!
 Word gets around, even among Pawns.